 Classic And Modern Beauty With A Boreham House Wedding

-Right in the countryside of Essex is Boreham House, an exquisite property that served as the location of Katherine and Lewis’s wedding.
-The Venue was created in the 1700’s and serves as a perfect spot to marvel at the beauty of Essex.
-With views of the nearby lake and trees are an unforgettable sight.
-The summer weather on the day of the wedding provided the perfect environment for the guests, as they were willing to partake in the drinks being served.
+Right in the countryside of Essex is Boreham House, an exquisite property that served as Katherine and Lewis’s wedding location.
+The Venue was created in the 1700s and serves as a perfect spot to marvel at Essex’s beauty.
+With views of the nearby lake and trees is an unforgettable sight.
+The summer weather on the wedding day provided the perfect environment for the guests, as they were willing to partake in the drinks being served.

-The Glass Pavilion and the Oak Room are two locations at the venue where couples can choose to get married.
-The Pavilion is located in the grounds, while the Oak Room is in the house.
+The Glass Pavilion and the Oak Room are two locations at the Venue where couples can choose to get married.
+The Pavilion is located on the grounds, while the Oak Room is in the house.
 Each one of these areas will make the perfect place for a wedding.
-Many aristocrats have gathered in the Oak Room over the span of centuries.
-The room is adorned with beautiful oak carvings, along with flooring, plaster work, and windows that are clear reflections of the style choices of the time.
+Many aristocrats have gathered in the Oak Room over centuries.
+The room is adorned with beautiful oak carvings, flooring, plasterwork, and windows that are clear reflections of the time’s style choices.

-The Glass Pavilion works as a better option for those who are expecting a large number of guests at the wedding.
-From the Pavilion, guest can see The Vale of Chelmer, along with a large panoramic view of all of the areas of the grounds.
+The Glass Pavilion works as a better option for those expecting a large number of guests at the wedding.
+From the Pavilion, guest can see The Vale of Chelmer, along with a large panoramic view of all of the grounds’ areas.
 Guests who choose the Pavilion can enjoy a wedding that skews to a more modern style with the surrounds.
 Modern or classic, a Boreham House wedding is a sight to behold.

 Venue: Boreham House